-As a result of the policy and associated procedure being followed, children will be better protected from the impact of abuse and neglect.
+As a result of the policy and associated procedure being followed, children will be better protected against the risk of abuse and neglect.
 Staff, volunteers, trustees and contractors will take the necessary steps to safeguard and protect children including, where necessary, following the process set out in the procedures, contacting the police or other statutory agencies or/and discussing concerns with parents/carers.

-Policy Safeguarding Children and Young People Policy Owner Tom O'Leary (Director) Policy Reference FHS.01 Policy Author Alison Lightbown Most Recent Approval Date 15/05/2021 Policy Creation Date
+Policy Safeguarding Children and Young People Policy Owner Tom O'Leary (Director) Policy Reference FHS.01 Policy Author Alison Lightbown Most Recent Approval Date January 2024 Policy Creation Date 24/11/2017 Policy Revision Due January 2026